GavinMDev/GavinMDev/README.md

   <ul align="center" style="list-style: none">
     <summary>
       <h1>
         Hi, my name is Gavin!
-I am currently employed as a QA Tester but am working towards a role as a Web Developer.
+I am currently employed as a QA Tester but am working towards a role as a Software Developer.
       </h1>
     </summary>
   </ul>